samuelki/ImageBoard/README.md

 # ImageBoard

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.1.

 Basic image uploading site that allows users to upload/edit/delete image posts.
 Users will register and login, and are only able to edit/delete their own posts.

 Technologies: